 Prepare water to place back into your betta fish tank.
 Use the correct amount of water conditioner indicated per gallon.
 See the details in your water conditioner instructions.
 Rinse the decor in the conditioned water and place them back into your betta fish tank.
 Slowly fill up the betta fish tank by using a jar or you can use the water siphon as well.

 You can use this step by step guide for keeping a betta fish tank clean regularly.
-A complete, thorough clean up only needs to happen if your betta fish was exposed to disease or when an algae bloom occurs.
+A complete, thorough clean up only needs to happen if your betta fish was exposed to a disease or when an algae bloom occurs.
 Fortunately, you can prevent it by keeping your betta fish tank clean.
-This will bring good health to your betta and not let too much dissolved organics to accumulate which leads to algae growth.
+This will bring good health to your betta and not let too much-dissolved organics to accumulate which leads to algae growth.